Neva Masquerade: Face

 Face profile of a Neva Masquerade cat head.

 The characteristic round shapes are also clearly visible in the facial features of the Neva Masquerade.
 Their round face consists of a broad forehead at the top of its skull and narrows slightly to a full-rounded muzzle.
 The eyes are large and round, and give an overall sweet expression to their face.
 The outer corners are slightly angled towards the base of their ears.
 Their medium-sized ears are broad at the base and rounded at the tip.
 They are slightly tilted forwards and should be set as much on the sides of the head as on top, preferably one to one and one half ear width apart.
 Lynx ear tipping is allowed.

 Fur coat

 Neva Masquerades express the three natural types of feline fur: guard hair, awn hair, and down hair.
 These three layers form a semi-long to long, well developed, very dense triple-coat, from which the guard hairs are water-repellent.
-This dense triple-coat protects the cat from the Russian weather extremes.
+This dense triple-coat protects the cat from the Siberian weather extremes.
 The thick fur is textured but glossy, and needs frequent grooming to prevent matting.
 The summer coat is distinctly shorter than the winter coat.
 Because the Neva Masquerades are a slow-maturing breed, it can take several years for the coat of young cats to fully develop.